csc-training/hip-programming/docs/02-kernels.md

 - Wavefront (cf. CUDA warp)
     - collection of threads that execute in lockstep and execute the same instructions
-    - each wavefront has 64 threads
+    - each wavefront has fixed number of threads (AMD: 64, NVIDIA 32)
     - number of wavefronts per workgroup is chosen at kernel launch (up to 16)
 - Workgroup (cf. CUDA thread block)